Instanton theory and fluctuation corrections to the thermal nucleation rate of a ferromagnetic superfluid: Introduction

 The polarization field $\theta(x)$ characterizes the local population imbalance, \mbox{$\sin\theta = (n_{\uparrow} - n_\downarrow)/n$}, where $n_\uparrow$ and $n_\downarrow$ are the densities of the two internal states and \mbox{$n=n_\uparrow+n_\downarrow$} is the total density.
 The dimensionless parameters \mbox{$a = -\delta_f/|\kappa|n$} and \mbox{$c=\Omega_R/|\kappa|n$} depend on the experimentally-tunable Rabi frequency $\Omega_R$ and detuning $\delta_f$.
-The potential $V[\theta]$ describes a double-well potential with a tilt controlled by the parameter~$a$.
+The potential $V[\theta]$ describes a double well with a tilt controlled by the parameter~$a$.
+This is analogous to the free energy of a ferromagnetic system, where the energy minima represent different magnetization states and the tilt corresponds to an externally applied magnetic field \cite{cominotti2023ferromagnetism}.
 In the experiments~\cite{zenesini2024false, cominotti2025observation}, after equilibration to an initial ground state, the detuning $a$ is adiabatically increased to transfer the system into a homogeneous metastable state.
 Spatially resolved imaging of the density distribution for multiple realizations and times after the quench allows the direct observation of nucleation domains.
 The nucleation rate is then extracted from a fit of the average nucleated fraction to an empirical function with a single time scale, and compared with an Arrhenius-like law from which a prefactor and temperature are fitted.
-The temperatures obtained indicate that nucleation proceeds by thermal rather than by quantum effects \cite{cominotti2025observation}.
+The temperatures obtained indicate that nucleation proceeds by thermal, rather than quantum, effects \cite{cominotti2025observation}.